 Arbe has developed its own proprietary mm wave automotive grade radar RFIC chipset that includes a transmitter chip with 24 output channels and a receiver chip with 12 input channels.
 Using the new FDSOI CMOS process 22FDX, Arbe’s RF chipset is designed to support TD-MIMO and has best-in-class performance for channel isolation, noise figure, and transmit power.
 Leveraging the latest RF processing technology, Arbe has achieved state-of-the-art RF performance at the lowest cost per channel in the market.

 Arbe’s proprietary baseband processing chip integrates radar processing unit (RPU) architecture with embedded radar signal processing algorithms to convert massive amounts of raw data in real-time while maintaining low silicon power consumption.
-Arbe’s patented processing chip manages up to 48 Rx channels in combination with 48 Tx channels in real-time, generating 30 frames per second of full 4D image, with equivalent processing throughput of 3 Tb/sec.
+Arbe’s patent pending processing chip manages up to 48 Rx channels in combination with 48 Tx channels in real-time, generating 30 frames per second of full 4D image, with equivalent processing throughput of 3 Tb/sec.

 Arbe proprietary technology leverages a physical resolution 2-10 times higher than the synthetic or statistical resolution enhancement methods, such as super resolution, employed by competitors

 As a result, Arbe’s chipset technology remains effective in low SNR (signal to noise ratio) and multiple-object scenarios, circumstances which often cause alternative methods to fail.
 While using super resolution to accurately analyze object boundaries, Arbe technology does not depend on this technique to generate a high-quality image.

 The inability to distinguish threats from false alarms is a leading cause of autonomous vehicle accidents.
 False alarms trigger radar to report phantom objects, which in turn perpetuate false positives and false negatives.